The research at EXPPECT Edinburgh is led by Professor Andrew Horne, Professor Philippa Saunders and Dr Lucy Whitaker.

 - Andrew Horne Twitter feed

 Chronic pelvic pain affects over 1 million UK women.
 Up to 50% will have underlying endometriosis but in the remainder no obvious cause is often identified.
-We have started a UK-wide multicentre trial to determine whether gabapentin, a drug commonly used to treat other chronic pain conditions, could be an effective treatment for chronic pelvic pain specifically.
+We have recently completed a large UK-wide multicentre trial to determine whether gabapentin, a drug commonly used to treat other chronic pain conditions, is an effective treatment for chronic pelvic pain specifically.
 We have also shown that the cells lining the pelvis are different in women with endometriosis, leading to an altered environment in the pelvis.
-Our ongoing work aims to use targeted therapies to re-establish a normal healthy pelvic environment and relieve endometriosis symptoms.
+Our ongoing work aims to investigate targeted therapies to re-establish a normal healthy pelvic environment and relieve endometriosis symptoms.

 View Professor Andrew Horne's web page for more information.